vindarel/lisp-journey/content/blog/data-structures.md

 ---

 What the heck are alists and plists exactly, how do we manipulate data structures ?
-It seems tedious sometimes, is there helpers ?
+It seems tedious sometimes, are there helpers ?

-**Better read in the [Cookbook](https://lispcookbook.github.io/cl-cookbook/data-structures.html)**.
+**Best read in the [Cookbook](https://lispcookbook.github.io/cl-cookbook/data-structures.html)**.

 We hope to give here a clear reference of the common data structures.
 To really learn the language, you should take the time to read other resources.
-The following ones, which we relied upon, also have many more details:
+The following ones, which we relied upon, have many more details:

 - [Practical CL](http://gigamonkeys.com/book/they-called-it-lisp-for-a-reason-list-processing.html), by Peter Seibel
 - [CL Recipes](http://weitz.de/cl-recipes/), by E. Weitz, full of explanations and tips,